 Our search for the best phones under 7000 led us to some of the most reputed technology websites from where we picked some of their suggestions.

 We then analyzed the best sellers on Amazon and Flipkart by readings through verified customer reviews before making any picks.

-Sensors and Extras: Proximity sensor, gyroscope, accelerometer, magnetic sensor, rear fingerprint sensor, led notification light
+Sensors and Extras: Proximity sensor, gyroscope, accelerometer, magnetic sensor, led notification light